 How you pay your tuition is another difference that separates WGU from other universities.
 Rather than signing up for 6 semesters to attend a two-year master’s program, you pay for one semester at a time.
 The great thing is that you can take as many “assessments” as possible in one semester.
 The assessments are essentially the exams that you pass to prove your competency.
 Remember, WGU is competency-based.
 You don’t have to prove that you sat in classes for two years and then passed your exams.
 You simply need to prove that you have the knowledge and competency by passing your assessments.
 If you can prove your competency quicker, just pay the tuition for the time that you need to prove your competency.
 This was another major factor that encouraged me to attend WGU, when I really had no plans of going back to the college again.
 For more information on how WGU is different from other colleges, visit WGU.

 Check out what U.S. President Barack Obama and Microsoft’s Founder Bill Gates have to say about WGU.
 The following quotes, among many others, are posted on WGU’s Web site.

 How Long Does it Take to Graduate?

 Well, that’s completely up to the individual.
 Online education is definitely not for everyone.
 Some people love it, others hate it.
 Also, the undergraduate programs are different than the graduate programs.
 In an undergraduate program you may experience some hand-holding but in the graduate program you are mostly on your own, and justifiably so.
 After all, you are working on your master’s degree.
-In this post I am strictly going to focus on the Master of Science in Cybersecurity and Information Assurance (MSCSIA) degree and share my experience with you.
+In this article, I am strictly going to focus on the Master of Science in Cybersecurity and Information Assurance (MSCSIA) degree and share my experience with you.
 In my opinion, how quickly you graduate in MSCSIA depends on the following questions:

 If you do, you can challenge the courses by taking the assessments and complete the program quickly.